Gabriele Zappa

-Gabriele Zappa (born 22 December 1999) is an Italian professional footballer who plays as a right-back for club Cagliari.
+Gabriele Zappa (born 22 December 1999) is an Italian professional footballer who plays as a right-back or centre-back for club Hellas Verona, on loan from Cagliari.

 Club career

 Early career

 Zappa began his youth career at Villasanta-based COSOV aged five, before playing one year for Nuova Usmate and then for Accademia Internazionale.

 Inter Milan

 Zappa was raised in the Inter Milan youth sector, and started playing for their under-19 squad in the 2016–17 season.
 On 10 April 2018, he signed his first professional contract with the club.
 He played several games for the senior squad in the summer 2018 pre-season, including appearances in the 2018 International Champions Cup.

 On 30 January 2019, Inter agreed on his transfer to Pescara, with Pescara loaning him back to Inter for the remainder of the 2018–19 season, and Inter holding a buy-back clause.
 He was called-up for Inter's senior squad competitive game for the first time on 14 March 2019, for the Europa League game against Eintracht Frankfurt, but remained on the bench.